Bhartṛhari: Influence and legacy

 Bhartrhari's works have been studied in various Indian philosophical traditions, including Vedanta and Mimamsa.
 Islamic and Western scholars have also shown interest through various translations and commentaries.

 In the field of Indian poetics, Bhartrhari's Śatakatraya continues to be revered and studied.
 The Śatakatraya has been translated into many languages, affording access to a global audience.
+According to Mangat Bhardwaj, a modern linguist who has a similar approach to Bhartrhari's is Daniel Everett (2013).